AYUSH Counselling 2025

 • In addition, Annexure-I has the ‘Certificate of Disability’ format.

 • If a candidate fails to present a Caste and PwD/EWS certificate in the appropriate format, if applicable, at the designated ASU & H College, applicants would be denied admission and, if otherwise eligible, their category will be changed in the next round.
-Furthermore, candidates are advised to study the NEET-UG, 2022 Brochure attentively for information on Caste, EWS, and PwD Reservations/Certificate.
+Furthermore, candidates are advised to study the NEET-UG, 2025 Brochure attentively for information on Caste, EWS, and PwD Reservations/Certificate.

-Seats that remain vacant due to non-joining/non-reporting/vacating during the 2nd Round will be converted during the 3rd/Mop-up round of counseling according to the following algorithm, but only if the reserved seat is not chosen by any candidate/non-availability of candidate in that category.
+Seats that remain vacant due to non-joining/non-reporting/vacating during the 2nd Round will be converted during the 3rd/Mop-up round of counselling according to the following algorithm, but only if the reserved seat is not chosen by any candidate/non-availability of candidate in that category.

 Category ConversionConverted to